 Holy books have always been standard, religious books containing sacred texts of various religions.
-It is possible that one has never found a holy book undergoing makeover.
+It is possible that one has never found a holy book undergoing the makeover.
 But, for a certain 29-year old, the holy book of Bible requires a contemporary transformation.

-Adam Lewis Greene, a book designer from California has raised, more than $1.4 million from 14,884 backers via his ambitious Kickstarter project to refashion Bible.
-The project, aptly named Bibliotheca, is the collection of biblical literature divided into four volumes for an easy reading and understanding of this sacred text.
-In a comprehensive interview with biblegateway.com, Greene revealed some of the changes that he will integrate in his project to make Bible more attractive and less exhaustive.
+Adam Lewis Greene, a book designer from California, has raised, more than $1.4 million from 14,884 backers via his ambitious Kickstarter project to refashion Bible.
+The project, aptly named Bibliotheca, is the collection of biblical literature divided into four volumes for easy reading and understanding of this sacred text.
+In a comprehensive interview with biblegateway.com, Greene revealed some of the changes that he will integrate with his project to make Bible more attractive and less exhaustive.
 The text will be in soft typographic style without any verse numbers, chapter numbers, section headers, references or notes.
 The idea is to lessen confusion to enhance the experience of reading.”The approach to the design is restraint”, he confesses.

 “The approach to the design is restraint”, he confesses.

 The project was launched in 2014 with a desire to raise $37,500 to produce five hundred books.
-However, he ended up collecting over $1.4 million from 14,884 backers.
-The idea gained steam when, the project received over 100 backers and more than $9000 in less than 9 hours.
+However, Adam ended up collecting over $1.4 million from 14,884 backers.
+The idea gained steam when the project received over 100 backers and more than $9000 in less than 9 hours.
 Soon, in less than 24 hours, 22 hours to be precise, the project had raised more than $25000 and had reached on 25th spot for the most popular project on Kickstarter.
 The initial goal of $37000 was achieved in less than 27 hours.
 Such a massive response ensured success and aroused excitement for the volumes.
 The first book will be launched in spring 2016, much to the rejoice of his backers, who were initially upset with the delay of the project.

 What’s more do you ask?
 As per the promise made to simplify Bible, Greene and his team are devoted to translating the language in a way that it is more regulated for this century and the thick paper that the book will be printed on, will be supplied by four centuries old Australian mill.